nets4geeks/SPCatalogMaker/README.md

 profiles (architecture, compliance, privacy, IaaS, PaaS, SaaS, cloud storage) of cloud threats; all the entities are mapped to the STRIDE model.

-There is a [web version of the ACCTP catalog](https://nets4geeks.github.io/acctp/) with its description.
+There is a [WWW version of the ACCTP catalog](https://nets4geeks.github.io/acctp/) with its description.

 And [folder with source files is here](catalogs/acctp/catalog/).
 The *common.owl* file is an example of ontological description of the cloud computing domain.